FablabSaigon/mobile-fablab/pages/get involved.md

 3) Join us as a volunteer.
 There’s a lot of work to put together this program: from acquiring a truck, to reaching out to the network, building a website, preparing marketing collaterals, running the bootcamp, we always welcome helping hands!

-Thanks to those who already donated!
+=Thanks to those who already donated!

 Barry Clark,
 Eragok,